-CRITICAL WRITING & THINKING THROUGH ART.
+CRITICAL WRITING & THINKING THROUGH ART & LITERATURE.
 GOREY SCHOOL OF ART.
-SEPTEMBER 2017.
+SEPTEMBER 2018.
 APPLY NOW.

-Designed and Delivered by artist and art critic James Merrigan, this one year, part-time course teaches students the literary, critical and abstract-thinking skills required to write and think through art.
-Students will learn the craft of writing, editing and research, and develop their imaginations and gain personal insights through a deep and meaningful exploration of art, both historical and contemporary.
+Located in Gorey School of Art's brand new boutique cinema, artist and art critic James Merrigan delivers this one year, part-time course, teaching students the creative, critical and abstract-thinking skills required to write, think and feel through art.
+Students will learn the craft of writing, editing and research, and develop their imaginations and gain personal insights through a deep and meaningful exploration of art and writing, both historical and contemporary.

-Combining lectures, seminars, writing workshops, exhibition critiques, class debates, active gallery visits, the use of written and visual journals, this Level 6 course provides students with the professional skills, awareness and confidence needed to become independent creative thinkers and writers.
+Combining lectures, seminars, writing workshops, exhibition critiques, class debates, gallery and artist studio visits, written and visual journals, novels and film, this Level 6 course provides students with the professional skills, awareness and confidence needed to become independent creative thinkers and writers.

 From this course, students are eligible to apply to 1st Year AND/OR 2nd Year of Level 7, Level 8 degree courses or Level 9 Post Graduate courses, depending on past experience and qualifications.

 To do this students will experience and explore an array of reflective and critical teaching and learning methodologies that will breakdown their creative anxieties and blockages.
-These student-centred methodologies will include lectures on art history and theory, writing workshops on grammar and style, active-writing and critique in the gallery setting, the use of written and visual journals, and the development of their personal blog online.
+These student-centred methodologies will include lectures on art history and theory, writing workshops on grammar and style, active-writing and critique in the gallery setting, the use of written and visual journals, group projects and personal projects, and the development of their personal blog online.

-Set within Gorey School of Art where creativity is being dynamically explored everyday through drawing, painting, sculpture, print, photography and documentary film, the Critical Writing & Thinking through Art students will experience art-making as it develops in the studio and gain first-contact insight with other students and their working processes as they communally develop as would-be artists and writers.
+Set within Gorey School of Art where creativity is being dynamically explored everyday through drawing, painting, sculpture, print, photography and documentary film, the Critical Writing & Thinking through Art and Literature students will experience art-making as it develops in the studio and gain first-contact insights into students' working processes as they communally develop as would-be artists and writers.